 Wassail comes from the old English words waes hael, which means ‘be well or good health.’
 It is a strong drink whose ingredients include honey, ale, and spices or apple cider.
 The drink was at the center of the festivities.
 The people made toasts for the gods, the kings or chieftains, and friends.
 Soon the process would be accompanied by wassailing songs.
 Further, the Yule log often got anointing from the wassail.

-Besides the Yule log, there was also the yule tree, an evergreen tree that symbolized the Tree of Life according to Norse beliefs.
-They would place the tree at a central place and decorate it with gifts the people wanted to receive the coming year.
+Besides the Yule log, there was also the Yule tree, an evergreen tree that symbolized the Tree of Life according to Norse beliefs.
+They would place the tree in a central place and decorate it with gifts the people wanted to receive the coming year.
 It would also have pinecones, berries, and symbols important to their gods.
 At times the tree would have corn and coins representing the people’s hope for abundance and prosperity.

-Ancient Norsemen believed the winter solstice was also a time where strange beings and demons wandered the earth.
+Ancient Norsemen believed the winter solstice was also a time when strange beings and demons wandered the earth.
 As such, they would tie bells in their homes and often rung them in the morning to drive away demons.
 The bells also helped chase away the darkness and welcome the warmer days ahead.

 Elves, too featured in the celebrations, and they became a symbol of Yule as the ancient inhabitants of Scandinavia believed the Sun lived in the land of the elves.
 Thus they would include elvish symbols or decorations in the celebrations to coerce them to release the Sun.
 They were also thought to be the bearer of gifts during the season.